 Join Us Online for Worship in the Barn

-You can join us via Zoom here, or by clicking on the image below.
+You can worship with us via Zoom here, or by clicking on the image below.
 If you want to join simply by phone, please refer to the call-in information below.
 When you join via Zoom, you will be automatically muted.
 This means that if you have vocal ministry, you will need to unmute yourself.
-You can always click the Chat icon at the bottom of the screen (hover cursor to make it show up) if you are having difficulties, and then type your message in the chat box and someone will try to help you as soon as they are able.
+You can always click the Chat icon if you are having difficulties, and then type your message in the chat box and someone will try to help you as soon as they are able.

 |+1 312 626 6799

 One tap mobile

 +1 669 900 6833 US (San Jose)

 You can join us for meeting for worship without creating a Zoom account.
 You just need to click here, or join by phone using the above information.
 If you are new to Zoom, you can test the app here: https://zoom.us/test.
 We recommend testing your device and connection before the meeting starts.

 Thank you for joining us for online Meeting for Worship.
 We celebrate your presence in our community.
 We would love to know who you are, and where you are located.
 Please don’t forget to sign our E-Guest Book.

 Our daily meeting for worship, a gathering based in silence, is central to life at Pendle Hill.
 We invite you to join us, whatever your beliefs, convictions, and experiences.